MaggieDong/Princeton-Algorithm/README.md

 # Princeton-Algorithm
-My solution for Princeton AlgorithmI and AlgorithmII Programming Assignments (Algorithms, Part I and II by Kevin Wayne, Robert Sedgewick)
+My solution for Princeton AlgorithmI and AlgorithmII, please use in accordance with Coursera's and any other terms that may apply.
+Programming Assignments (Algorithms, Part I and II by Kevin Wayne, Robert Sedgewick)

 Part I